paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 echo "CSV file created: $output_file"
 ```
+This script reads the `manifest.txt` file line by line, extracts the sample name and direction from each line, and writes this information into the `manifest.csv` file in the required format for QIIME2.

 #### STEP 3

+Once we have identified that we have good quality 16s amplicon sequencing data, and defined the optimal trimming positions and error rates, we can then move to the next step:

 #### Activate the environment
-You can activate this conda environment with this command (you may need to swap in source for conda if you get an error):
+You can now activate this conda environment with this command:

 ```
 conda activate qiime2-2023.5
 ```

 #### Import FASTQs as QIIME 2 artifact
 To standardise QIIME 2 analyses and to keep track of provenance (i.e. a list of what commands were previously run to produce a file) a special format is used for all QIIME2 input and output files called an “artifact” (with the extension QZA).
 The first step is to import the paired-end raw reads as a QZA file.
-Note that you need to prepare the manifest.csv file following the QIIME2 requirement.
+Note that you need the manifest.csv file we mentioned previously and please following the QIIME2 requirement.

 ```
 qiime tools import